Allaman/nvim/README.md

 ![](./screen.png)

-This is my first Lua based Neovim (>=0.6) configuration.
+This is my first Lua based Neovim (**>=7.0** since [94d7921](https://github.com/Allaman/nvim/commit/94d7921e1ad111ad09216e1b3c33a01b43ab6329)) configuration.
 My goal was to achieve the same functionality as [my old vimrc](https://github.com/Allaman/dotfiles/blob/master/vimrc) and move onwards to a full Lua based configuration and Lua based plugins especially the promising builtin [LSP](https://neovim.io/doc/user/lsp.html) and [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

 💻 This configuration is working on my [Manjaro](https://manjaro.org/) Linux as well as on my macOS!

 Have a look at my [rice](https://github.com/Allaman/rice) how my Linux machine is configured and at my [mac-setup](https://github.com/Allaman/mac-setup) how my MacBook is configured.
 The Tmux configuration you can see in the image is [here](https://github.com/Allaman/dotfiles/blob/master/tmux.conf) (as well as my other dotfiles).

+Refer to Neovim's [installation](https://github.com/neovim/neovim/wiki/Installing-Neovim) wiki for how to install the latest and greatest 🤓

 ## Motivation